jaowl2o1/numberpattern/README.md

 I am doing changes

 This is a change from `kalout`
-This is a change from `Ali-Kalout`
+This is a change from `Ali-Kalout`...